Ngan Cheuk Pan

-Ngan Cheuk Pan (顏卓彬; born 22 January 1998) is a Hong Kong professional footballer who currently plays as a midfielder for Hong Kong Premier League club Tai Po and the Hong Kong national team.
+Ngan Cheuk Pan (顏卓彬; born 22 January 1998) is a Hong Kong professional footballer who currently plays as a midfielder for Chinese Super League club Qingdao Hainiu.

 Amateur career

 Ngan joined Kitchee's academy in 2008.

 In 2017, Ngan chose to play collegiately for MidAmerica Nazarene.
 2 years later, he transferred to St. Bonaventure for his junior season.

 Club career

 Kitchee

 In July 2015, Ngan was promoted to the first team of Kitchee.
 He made his HKPL debut for the club on 9 January 2016 in a match against Pegasus.

 In July 2017, Ngan left the club to pursue his studies in the US.

 On 2 July 2020, Kitchee announced an agreement for Ngan to join in November of the same year.

 In July 2022, Ngan rejoined the club again.

 Sham Shui Po

 On 12 July 2023, Ngan joined Sham Shui Po on loan.
 Ngan shortly rejoined Kitchee for the final match of the 2023–24 HKPLC Cup, but returned to Sham Shui Po after the match.